Ahkar02468/RetailManager/README.md

 # Retail Manager
-A retail management system guild by the guide of Timcorey.
+A retail management system build by the guide of Timcorey.